Christopher Ward (watchmaker): Departure of Christopher Ward

 In January 2020, co-founder Christopher Ward left the company.
 Later that year, he launched a separate watch brand, TRIBUS, alongside his three sons.
-The company continued operating under its existing leadership and structure following Ward’s departure.
+The company continued operating under its existing leadership and structure following Ward's departure.

-Infringement Allegations

-In September 2018, Jaguar Cars filed a lawsuit against Christopher Ward over the company’s use of the name “D-Type” for a limited-edition watch, alleging trademark infringement.
-Christopher Ward denied the allegations and stated it would vigorously defend itself.
-No public resolution or court outcome was subsequently reported.

 Business model

-From its launch in 2004, Christopher Ward positioned itself as the "world's first exclusively online luxury watch brand," eliminating traditional retail markups by selling directly to consumers.
+From its launch in 2004, Christopher Ward positioned itself as the "world's first exclusively online luxury watch brand", eliminating traditional retail markups by selling directly to consumers.
 By cutting distribution and marketing costs, the company offers competitive pricing and higher technical value.

-Sales are conducted exclusively via company-owned channels—primarily online and telephone sales—with one physical showroom in Maidenhead, Berkshire.
+Sales are conducted exclusively via company-owned channels— online and telephone sales—with physical showrooms in the UK and US.
 An earlier showroom in Nashua, New Hampshire was closed in March 2016.
-On 16 September 2024, Christopher Ward opened a new U.S. showroom in Frisco, Texas.
+On 16 September 2024, Christopher Ward opened a new US showroom in Frisco, Texas.
+Christopher Ward has 6 showrooms as of 18 February 2026 in London, Maidenhead, Liverpool, New York, Frisco & Falls Church.

 Customer support is managed remotely: customers submit service requests via the website, after which watches are sent to the company’s service centre for evaluation and repair.

-A hallmark of its direct‑to‑consumer model is the "60|60 guarantee," offering a 60-day return policy and a 60‑month movement warranty on purchases made through its official channels.
+A hallmark of its direct‑to‑consumer model is the "60|60 guarantee", offering a 60-day return policy and a 60‑month movement warranty on purchases made through its official channels.

 Financial performance has accelerated rapidly in recent years.
 For the year ending 31 March 2020, the company reported £10 million in revenue (up 19%) and produced approximately 20,000 watches.
 By mid‑2021, sales had topped £15 million—a 30% increase year‑on‑year.

 Fiscal year 2024 (to 31 March 2024) saw a major leap: turnover reached £30.5 million (vs £16.8 million in 2023), while pre‑tax profit rose from £222,000 to £3.9 million.
 The company’s growth was attributed to the popularity of models such as the C1 Bel Canto and The Twelve.